phanumat/Documentation/smartapp-developers-guide/scheduling.rst

     Note the difference between ``*``, which means "every" and ``?``, which means "any".

     For example, ``* */5 * * * ?`` means every 5th minute, run 60 times within that minute.
-    That's almost surely not what you want, and SmartThings will not execute your schedule that frequently (see below).
+    That's almost surely not what you want, and PEA HiVE will not execute your schedule that frequently (see below).

     If you were trying to execute every X minutes, it would look like this: ``0 0/X * * * ?`` where X is the minute value.